MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/device-license-sign-in-error.md

 - Admin permissions in Dynamics 365 Guides

-## Cause 1: A shared account has not been assigned
+## Cause 1: A shared account hasn't been assigned

 [Create a shared account.](device-license.md)

-## Cause 2: The right roles were not assigned
+## Cause 2: The right roles weren't assigned

 [Assign the **Basic User** role and a **Dynamics 365 Guides Operator** or **Dynamics 365 Guides Restricted Operator** role.](device-license#assign-an-operator-role-to-the-shared-account)